-Ms. Amos-Stone assists companies on strategic issues arising during the life cycle management of pharmaceutical products and maximisation of IP regulatory rights including regulatory data protection, supplementary protection certificates, paediatric rewards, and orphan market exclusivity.
-She also advises companies on the boundaries of the ABPI and EFPIA codes of practice and UK and EU legislation regarding the advertising and promotion of medicinal products and medical devices, including use of social media, packaging and labelling, presence at conferences, use of consultants, and marketing materials.
+Ms. Amos-Stone assists companies on strategic issues arising during the life cycle of pharmaceutical products including regulatory data protection, supplementary protection certificates, paediatric rewards, and orphan market exclusivity.
+She also advises companies on the boundaries of the ABPI and EFPIA codes of practice, and UK and EU legislation, regarding the promotion of medicinal products, including use of social media, packaging and labelling, presence at conferences, use of consultants, and marketing materials.

-- Application for annulment of a Commission Decision as to the eligibility of an orphan medicinal product to receive a paediatric extension on the basis of a paediatric investigation plan conducted voluntarily.
+- Application to the EU General Court for annulment of a Commission Decision as to the eligibility of an orphan medicinal product to receive a paediatric extension on the basis of a paediatric investigation plan conducted voluntarily.

 - Reference to the CJEU regarding the correct date for use in the calculation of duration of a supplementary protection certificate.